Receive change notifications through webhooks

 Authentication

 When you create your subscription, an access token is sent to your endpoint.
-This access token is used only to check the validity of your endpoint and has a different lifecycle than your change notification subscription.
+This access token is used only to check the validity of your endpoint and has a lifecycle different from that of your change notification subscription.
 This access token generally expires within 1 hour.

-Your endpoint must be prepared to regularly reauthorize with Microsoft Graph to ensure that Microsoft Graph can continue to deliver notifications to your endpoint.
+Your endpoint must be prepared to be regularly reauthorized by Microsoft Graph to ensure that Microsoft Graph can continue to deliver notifications to your endpoint.

-If an access token expires, notifications won't be delivered.
-However, this doesn't trigger endpoint throttling behavior and Microsoft Graph will continue to retry sending each notification for up to 4 hours.
-So if the access token is refreshed within 4 hours of expiration, unsent notifications will be delivered.
+If an access token expires, notifications aren't delivered.
+However, it doesn't trigger endpoint throttling behavior and Microsoft Graph continues to retry sending each notification for up to 4 hours.
+So if the access token is refreshed within 4 hours of expiration, unsent notifications are delivered.

 When you renew your subscription, your access token is also refreshed.